Harald-U/istio-on-minikube-handson/index.md

 * Deploy the Bookinfo sample
 * Use metrics and tracing to observe services
 * Perform simple traffic management, such as A/B tests and canary deployments, and fault injection
-* Apply mTLS to your Service Mesh and secure access to services

 ## Get Started